bejayoharen/bjorg.github.io/_drafts/first-30-days-engineering-leader.md

 - [ ] **Company mission, goals and strategy**.
 Read and understand the company's strategy, values, and goals.
 - [ ] **Security**.
 Are the systems protected appropriately?
 Are VPNs enforced?
 Is there a proper system for removing access?
 What is the vulnerable surface area of the system?
 - [ ] **Disaster recovery**.
 Are there sufficient backups in place?
 Can the entire system be rebuilt?
 Are the backups secure?
+- [ ] **Regulations**.
+What regulations apply to the business?
+Are they properly enforced?
+Are there processes in place to make sure they are followed on new products?

 ## Observe teams in action